Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Conclusions and Discussion

 In this paper we have presented an examination of the impact of home court on box score statistics in NCAA basketball.
 Teams playing at home received a boost in nearly all statistical categories across all gender-division combinations and these results have remained consistent over five seasons of data.
 We also made use of neutral location games to separate the impact of being the home team from the impact of being the away team, providing a unique view into home court advantage.

 This paper has presented substantial evidence supporting the idea of scorekeeper and referee biases impacting box score statistics.
 In both cases, external factors seem to influence these decision makers.
 For scorekeepers, gender and division appear to impact their behavior, since men and teams in higher divisions receive a greater boost in most statistics at home compared to women and teams in lower divisions.
-While these biases may be unintentional, they are damaging to the very gender-division combinations that struggle the most with attention and engagement.
+While these biases may be unintentional, they can inflate the perceived ability of men and higher divisions, leading to greater attention for those leagues at the expense of women and lower divisions.
 Scorekeepers may also be influenced by the strength of the team that hired them, as the impacts of home court and team strength are highly correlated for box score statistics.
 For referees, we presented strong evidence that larger crowds have greater impacts on their decisions, specifically increasing their bias in favor of the home team.
 Through foul trouble and free throws, such biases have direct impacts on the games, and can steal wins from better performing teams, simply because they are playing on the road.

-While removing all human biases from the game may be impossible, the NCAA would be well served to enact a proactive approach to limit such impacts.
-Until such steps are taken, our results indicate that it may be time to implement adjustments for gender, division, and game location in order for box score statistics and game results to truly reflect the on-court performance of teams and players.